禁漫天堂

 Applying for a property, signing a lease, and paying a deposit

 All rental housing requires an application and lease agreement.
 Leases typically span from six months to two years, with monthly rent payments.
 While there's no standardized list of documents landlords require, they usually request a credit history, proof of employment, rental history, and sometimes references.
 Some landlords may charge an application fee for criminal history and credit checks.
-Before signing the lease agreement, ensure that it clearly states what the rent includes and take inventory if the property is fully furnished with daily amenities.
+Before signing the lease agreement, ensure that it clearly states what the rent includes and take inventory if the property is fully furnished.

 When your rental application is approved, you must pay a deposit, usually including the first and last months' rent and a security deposit (usually equivalent to one month's rent).
 The security deposit protects the landlord in case of any property damage and is typically refunded after the move-out inspection.
 Upon moving in, both you and the property owner or manager will review the unit's condition and sign a document confirming its current state.